Forest management and disturbances

 Why this indicator is important

-In addition to their economic value as an important natural resource, Canada's forests constitute important ecosystems, home to about 180 native tree species across the country, as well as a great variety of plants, insects, fungi, birds, mosses, lichens and more.
+In addition to their economic value as a key natural resource, Canada's forests constitute important ecosystems.
+They are home to about 180 native tree species across the country, as well as a great variety of plants, insects, fungi, birds, mosses, lichens and more.
 Of the 426 bird species that breed in Canada, about one-third depend on forests to survive.
 Forest characteristics such as age, composition and structure influence what species are able to thrive in Canada's forests.
 These forest characteristics are primarily driven by forest disturbances.
 Disturbances can be of natural origin, such as forest fires ignited by lightning, ice storms, and native insect outbreaks and diseases.
 They can also be human-induced, such as forest logging, land-use change and invasive pest outbreaks.

-Forests are a vital part of the constant movement of carbon from the land and water through the atmosphere and living organisms, both storing and releasing this essential element in a dynamic process of growth, decay, disturbance, and renewal.Footnote 6 Land use activities (such as timber harvesting and land conversion) as well as natural disturbances (such as forest fires and insect infestations) result in greenhouse gas emissions.
-Land use activities can also result in greenhouse gas removals.
+Forests are a vital part of the constant movement of carbon from the land and water through the atmosphere and living organisms, both storing and releasing this essential element in a dynamic process of growth, decay, disturbance, and renewal.Footnote 10 Land use activities (such as timber harvesting and land conversion) as well as natural disturbances (such as forest fires and insect infestations) result in greenhouse gas emissions.
+Land use activities can also indirectly lead to greenhouse gas removals.
 For example, as forests recover, carbon is removed from the atmosphere and converted into wood by trees.
 In 2020, natural disturbances (such as wildfires and insect infestations) accounted for emissions of about 8.8 megatonnes of carbon dioxide equivalent (Mt CO2 eq) and human activities (such as timber harvesting and agricultural activities) accounted for removals of 6.3 Mt CO2 eq.
-For more detailed information on this specific issue see the Land-based greenhouse gas emissions and removals indicator from the Canadian Environmental Sustainability Indicators Program.
+For more detailed information on this specific issue see the Land-based greenhouse gas emissions and removals indicator.

 The forest sector is also an important contributor to Canada’s economy, serving as a key source of prosperity for people and communities across the country.
-The Canadian forest sector has traditionally manufactured products such as lumber, panels, wood pulp, newsprint and other printing and writing papers.
-However, new non-traditional products are added to the forest sector’s repertoire each year to meet the needs and demands of our ever-changing world.
+The Canadian forest sector manufactures a wide variety of products, such as lumber, panels, wood pulp, and various paper products.
 The forest sector serves as an important source of economic opportunity for people and communities, employing Canadians from every province and territory except Nunavut.
-The economic contributions from the sector are particularly important in many rural, remote and Indigenous communities, where forest-related work is often the main source of income.Footnote 7 In 2022, direct employment in the sector decreased slightly to approximately 212 660 people.Footnote 1
+The economic contributions from the sector are particularly important in many rural, remote and Indigenous communities, where forest-related work is often the main source of income.Footnote 11 In 2023, direct employment in the sector decreased slightly to approximately 199 345 people.Footnote 1

 Related intitiatives